C-P-R-DON/Goetsch_lab_conservation/README.md

 ## column_scores.py - Summary
 > Functionality: This script is designed to assess the conservation of amino acid positions across a set of related protein sequences.
 It automates the process of fetching sequences from NCBI, performing a multiple sequence alignment with MUSCLE, and then calculating a sum-of-pairs score for each column in the alignment.
 The score is based on the BLOSUM62 substitution matrix, where a higher score for a column indicates a more highly conserved position.

-	Input
-	The script requires the following command-line arguments:
+> Input: The script requires the following command-line arguments:

 	input_file: A required text file containing a list of NCBI protein accession numbers, with one accession per line.